pharmaverse/admiraltemplate/README.md

 1. It is important that the `{admiral}` family of packages keep to a similar release schedule and cadence, in order to ease adoption by our users and to give clear expectations.
 The `{admiral}` package cadence of releases is one every 3-4 months, and the core package will set the release schedule for the package extensions to follow, i.e. once `{admiral}` releases we'd expect package extension releases targeted within a 2 week window.
 These releases are communicated via our Slack channel as well as at our quarterly user community meetings.
 1. Once you are happy your package extension has been well tested and is at a sufficient state then make a submission to CRAN.
 The technical lead should be named as maintainer.
 After the CRAN release, you should advertise this via Slack & LinkedIn.
 1. Plan any future further enhancements and make issues.
 When your team feels ready you can open up to development contributions for these from the wider community - see https://pharmaverse.github.io/admiral/articles/contribution_model.html.
 Please use the _“good first issue”_ (ideal for new starters) & _“help wanted”_ (ideal for more experienced contributors) issue labels.

+## Quick Start Guide for Template(#get)

+Please throughly read the Package Extension Guidance(#gui).
+The intention of the Quick Start is to just get the template code into a new repo and check that the package works in your environment.
+Please contact us via slack if any issues arise

+1. Click
+1. Click Code button and
+1. Run `renv::restore()` - you will see a prompt and this will take a few minutes
+1. Update/Remove the following files
+  - Descr
+  - .Rproj
+  -
+1. Run devtools
+1. Run pkgdown
+1. Test out a dummy